ostadabbas/AI-Human-Co-Labeling-Toolbox-AH-CoLT-/README.md

 ## Requirements
-The interface of toolbox is developed by tkinter in python3.7 on Ubuntu 18.04.
+The interface of toolbox is developed by tkinter in python3.9 on macOS with M3.
 It also passed the test on Windows10 platform with python3.7 and CPU.

 1. Install following libraries:
     *  (1) [pyTorch](https://pytorch.org/)
+       For macOS
+       ```
+       conda install pytorch==2.2.2 torchvision==0.17.2 torchaudio==2.2.2 -c pytorch
+       ```

        For Windows
        ```
        pip install torch==1.7.0+cpu torchvision==0.8.1+cpu torchaudio===0.7.0 -f \